muhdshafi-spring/hello-world/README.md

 - It is really easy to have like ten dependencies.
 If you were using constructor injection, you would have a constructor with ten arguments, which would signal that something is fishy.
 But you can add injected fields using field injection indefinitely.
 Having too many dependencies is a red flag that the class usually does more than one thing, and that it may violate the Single Responsibility Principle.

 **Best Practice is to coding against Interfaces**
+### @SpringBootApplication
+Spring needs to know which packages to scan for annotated components in order to add them to the IoC container.
+we typically set the main application class with the **@SpringBootApplication** annotation.
+Under the hood, @SpringBootApplication is a composition of the **@Configuration**, **@ComponentScan**, and **@EnableAutoConfiguration** annotations.
+With this default setting, Spring Boot will auto scan for components in the current package (containing the @SpringBoot main class) and its sub packages.
+### @EnableAutoConfiguration
+Spring Boot auto-configuration attempts to automatically configure your Spring application based on the jar dependencies that you have added.
+For example, if HSQLDB is on your classpath, and you have not manually configured any database connection beans, then Spring Boot auto-configures an in-memory database.
+### @Configuration
+Use @Configuration annotation on top of any class to declare that this class provides one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.
+### @ComponentScan
+It is used to tell the container where to look for annotated classes.

+### Profile
+### Qualifier